eurostat/eubd2025_docs/_sources/CF.md

 In addition to the standard [CDSE services](CDSE.md) the hackathon participants can launch virtual server in the [CREODIAS](https://creodias.eu/) platform provided by CloudFerro.

-For the access to the CREODIAS platform each team will receive one Keystone credential and an SSH key to be used with the pre-configured OS-GEO live server with additional services (Rstudio, JupyterHub, Shiny, Apache Superset).
+For the access to the CREODIAS platform each team will receive one Keystone credential and an SSH key to be used with the pre-configured OSGeoLive server with additional services (Rstudio, JupyterHub, Shiny, Apache Superset).

 During the hackathon in the [Horizon Dashboard](https://horizon.cloudferro.com/) the participants have to use the option ***Keystone credentials*** and use the Domain ***cloud_078898*** and region ***WAW3-2***.